criblio/criblvision/criblvision-for-criblsearch/README.md

 ## Requirements

-This is intended to be used with Cribl's entire product suite.
-You will need Owner/Admin permissions in your cribl cloud deployment and access to Cribl Search, Stream, Search, and Lake.
+This is intended to be used with Cribl Cloud's product suite.
+You will need Owner/Admin permissions in your cribl cloud deployment and access to Cribl Search, Stream, and Lake.
 This is currently only intended for use with hybrid worker groups.
+Support for other types will be coming soon.

 ### Configure Data Lake destinations